Engineering Modified with Computer Science

 1 course

-One advanced engineering sciences course with a significant design or research project.
-Students should consult the approved list of courses under the Engineering Sciences major or with the Chair of the Department of Engineering Sciences.
+Choose one advanced course with a significant design or research project, normally taken in the senior year.
+Students should consult the approved list of Advanced Courses under the Engineering Sciences major or with the Chair of the Department of Engineering Sciences.

 Course Planning